mm80843/T3.5/docs/Benef/PBN__Benef_1218.md

 # __Identification of coronavirus-positive environmental surfaces__

-## Name of the Benefit

-Positive environmental surface testing can inform the need for employee testing

 ## Description of Benefits pertaining to Beneficiaries

 * [Early identification of potential workplace transmission, reduced risk of outbreaks](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1365.md)